Chapter 8 - Multivariate Failure Times

 }

-# Quantitative variables table
+# Quantitative variables by treatment group

 tab_quant <- df_topcat %>%